The Secret to Vintage Jeans

 These machines were made by the now defunct Draper Corporation of Hopedale, Massachussetts, and this particular model, the Draper X3, represents the last generation of “fly shuttle” looms that America ever made.
 The period authenticity in this room is more than aesthetic; the vibrations of the Drapers bouncing on the wooden floor provide White Oak denim’s unique terroir.
 The plant’s signature is in every swath of denim it makes, like cursive vibrations written in weft yarn.

-Just last month, on October 18th, the International Textile Group (ITG), which now owns Cone Denim (after nearly a century of Cone family ownership), announced that on December 31, the White Oak plant will close.
+In October of 2017, the International Textile Group (ITG), which now owns Cone Denim (after nearly a century of Cone family ownership), announced that the White Oak plant would close at year’s end.
 In its press release, ITG wasn’t vague about its reasons.
 As clothing manufacturers have turned to “fabric sourcing outside the U.S.,” it said, orders at White Oak have dropped too low to sustain the plant’s high capacity.

 In addition to eliminating roughly 200 jobs, ITG’s move shutters the last major factory making vintage-style denim—that is, the last one on American soil.
 Between the lines of ITG’s announcement was a hidden aspect to this trend: A lot of that fabric coming from overseas represents foreigners’ attempts to replicate, and even improve upon, old-fashioned American denim.
 Could their work be as authentic as the un-killable material that clothed California’s 19th-century gold miners, and has kept generations of American ranch hands warm ever since?
 Could it be even better?